-Hi there, and welcome to our review of the top five electronic rice cookers, steamers and warmers of 2016.
+Hi there, and welcome to our review of the top three electronic rice cookers, steamers and warmers of 2016.

 My name’s Jade and I’ll be guiding you through the awesome ratings we have for you…